Ollama (Local)

 Cost Tracking

 Since Ollama runs models locally, the cost field in responses is always 0.0.
-Your run tree will still track step durations and other metadata as usual.
+Your run graph will still track step durations and other metadata as usual.

 cost.py